ariabuckles/simple-markdown/README.md

 state to recursively parse the sub-content.
 This returns an array.

-`state` is the mutable state threading object, which can be examined or modified, and should be passed through to any `recurseParse` calls.
+`state` is the mutable state threading object, which can be examined or modified, and should be passed as the third argument to any `recurseParse` calls.

 For example, to parse inline sub-content, you can add `inline: true` to state, or `inline: false` to force block parsing (to leave the